sugonamu/balinchill/README.md

 **Description**: This endpoint submits a rating to a property.
 The `addrating` page in `addrating.dart` will send a POST request with the review and rating data to that endpoint.
 If successful, the rating and review will appear in the `HotelDetailPage`, and the average rating in the `HomePage` of that hotel will update.

+**Role Login Feature**
+### 1. Users Register as a Guest or Host

+**API Endpoint**: `POST /auth/register/`

+**Feature**: When creating an account, the user will either register as a guest or a host

+**Description**: This registration page allows users to create an account with the choice of two roles: Guest or Host.
+The user provides their username, password, and confirms the password.
+Upon submission, the user is required to select one of the roles from a dropdown list.
+If the selected role is not provided, the user will be prompted to choose a role.
+Once the form is completed and submitted, the API service sends the registration request to the backend.
+Upon successful registration, the user is navigated to the login page.
+If registration fails, an error message is displayed.

+**Host Dashboard Feature**

+### 1. Add Property
+**API Endpoint**: `POST /add_property/`

+**Feature**: Add a Property onto the Host Dashboard

+**Description**: This endpoint allows hosts to add a new property to their dashboard.
+The AddPropertyPage in addproperty.dart sends a POST request containing property details (such as hotel name, category, price, address, and amenities) to this endpoint.
+Upon successful submission, the new property will appear on the host dashboard, and users can view it in relevant listings.
+If the submission fails, an error message is displayed to the host.

+### 2. Delete Property
+**API Endpoint**: `POST /delete/{property-id}/`

+**Feature**: Delete a Property on the Host Dashboard

+**Description**: This endpoint deletes a property from the host dashboard.
+The HostDashboardPage in host.dart sends a POST request to delete a property by its unique property_id.
+When the delete button is pressed, a confirmation dialog appears.
+If confirmed, the property is removed from the database, and the list of properties refreshes.
+A success or error message is displayed based on the outcome.

+### 3. Edit Property
+**API Endpoint**: `POST /edit_property_api/`

+**Feature**: Edit a selected Property on the Host Dashboard **Description**: This endpoint updates the details of an existing property.
+The EditPropertyPage in editproperty.dart sends a POST request containing the updated property data (hotel name, category, price, address, and amenities) to this endpoint.
+The property is identified by its unique property_id.
+If the update is successful, the modified property details will reflect on the host dashboard and listing pages.
+If the property is not found or unauthorized, an error message is shown.